ezioeg/one-practic/README.md

-# One Practic
+## 🛠️ One Practic

-One Practic is a practice project built with React Native CLI, designed to implement basic app structure including navigation, reusable components, and a simple CRUD interface for products.
-This app connects to a custom API built with Nest.js, which is also available in the same GitHub repository under the name graphrestapi-nest.
+Practice project developed with React Native CLI, focused on implementing a basic app structure with navigation, reusable components, and CRUD operations for products.
+The app connects to a custom Nest.js API, which is available in the same GitHub repository under the name `graphrestapi-nest`.

-## Features
+### Features

-- Basic navigation with React Navigation, along with basic components and app structure
+- Basic navigation using React Navigation, with reusable components and app structure.
-- Product listing with data fetched from a custom API
+- Product listing fetching data from the custom REST API.
-- Product detail view with relevant information
+- Product detail view displaying relevant product information.
-- Create, update, and delete functionality for products
+- Create, update, and delete (CRUD) operations for products implemented via REST.
+- GraphQL CRUD operations are planned but not yet implemented.

 ## Technologies Used